Malga-Vision/MoCA-Project/README.md

 - index, array containing segmentation indices, this is the information used in segmentAction to separate the streams;
 - labels (present only in the scenes structures), array containing the labels of the actions that succeed one another in the scene (in temporal order).
 True labels include also \enquote{pause}, a moment in the sequence in which the actor does not move;

-The point of view of the video recordings is specified by the number at the end of each filename:
+The point of view of the video recordings is specified by the number at the end of each filename: "*_0.avi" for the lateral PoV, "*_1.avi" for a simulated egocentric PoV (the camera is placed above the head of the actor), "*_2.avi" for the frontal PoV.
-- "*_0.avi" lateral PoV;
-- "*_1.avi" egocentric PoV;
-- "*_2.avi" frontal PoV;

-### List of the actions included
-1. Shredding a carrot
-2. Cutting the bread
-3. Cleaning a dish
-4. Eating
-5. Beating eggs
-6. Squeezing a lemon
-7. Mincing with a mezzaluna
-8. Mixing in a bowl
-9. Open a bottle
-10. Turn the frittata in a pan
-11. Pestling
-12. Pouring water in multiple containers
-13. Pouring water in a mug
-14. Reaching an object
-15. Rolling the dough
-16. Washing the salad
-17. Salting
-18. Spreading cheese on a slice of bread
-19. Cleaning the table
-20. Transporting an object

-### Scenes description
-- Scene #1 The actor mixes ingredients in a bowl, then adds salt and pours some water.
-Finally the ingredients are mixed again.
-- Scene #2 The actor reaches a slice of cheese, grabs it and shreds it.
-Then the actor moves the cheese back to the original position.
-- Scene #3 The actor reaches a bottle, moves it and removes the cap.
-Some water is poured in a bowl, then the bottle is put in the previous position.
-The actor then mixes the ingredients in the bowl.
-- Scene #4 The actor cuts a slice of bread and spreads some nuts cream on it, then the actor eats it.
-- Scene #5 The actor reaches a lemon and squeezes it.
-Then all the objects are moved away and the actor cleans the table.

 ### Available functions
-Loading and visualisation functions (in MATLAB) allow users to access RGB and Kinematic streams.
+Loading and visualisation functions (both available in MATLAB and Python) allow users to access RGB and Kinematic streams.

 Functions "loadDataset" and "loadAction" allow the user to load and save the Cooking Actions Dataset in an easy-to-use data structure.
 "loadAction" gives the user the possibility of loading only part of the Cooking Actions Dataset, as for instance an action, a marker, or an instance.